The Priory Academy LSST: Sixth form

 The school has a Sixth Form of around 540 pupils.
-With the introduction of new, linear A Levels (with examinations taking place at the end of the course), students now study three subjects for the two years, with some limited scope for students to take a fourth subject, as well as the opportunity to undertake an Extended Project Qualification.
+With the introduction of new, linear A Levels (with examinations taking place at the end of the course), students now study three subjects for the two years, with some limited scope for students to take a fourth subject (mainly for students taking Further Mathematics on top of Core Mathematics), as well as the opportunity to undertake an Extended Project Qualification.

 Sixth Form students are able to study vocational or occupational courses at the federation's two other schools in Lincoln with sixth form provision, The Priory City of Lincoln Academy and The Priory Witham Academy.
 In the same way, students from those schools may study some subjects at LSST that their school does not have the capacity to offer.
 For example, all students studying A Levels in science subjects at the other two academy sixth forms in Lincoln take lessons at LSST.

 The LSST Alumni Association

 The Academy established an Alumni Association in 2019.